 - Windows 10: Privacy and data sharing specifics you need to know (TechRepublic)

-What are the benefits and drawbacks based on Windows 10 S running a Snapdragon processor?
+What are the benefits of running Windows in S mode with a Snapdragon processor?

-Microsoft Windows 10 S hardware using a Qualcomm Snapdragon processor can take advantage of the benefits associated with a mobile device.
-The key benefits of a mobile device include:
+Microsoft Windows in S mode supports Qualcomm Snapdragon processors, allowing it to take advantage of the benefits associated with a mobile device.
+Per Microsoft, the key benefits of Windows in S mode on a mobile device include:

-- Always connected: Because Snapdragon devices often have a cellular data connection, they are always connected to the internet — at least when there is an available cellular signal.
+Because Snapdragon devices often have a cellular data connection, they are always connected to the internet — at least when there is an available cellular signal.
 Just like a mobile smartphone, such devices will use Wi-Fi when possible and then automatically switch to cellular when necessary.
 Either way, these devices remain connected.

-- Instant on: Again, similar to a mobile smartphone, Snapdragon devices can be turned on almost instantaneously with a push of a button — there is no need to boot the operating system like a traditional PC.
+Again, similar to a mobile smartphone, Snapdragon devices can be turned on almost instantaneously with a push of a button — there is no need to boot the operating system like a traditional PC.

-However, while the benefits of Snapdragon processors for devices running Windows 10 S are compelling, there are also several drawbacks to consider.
+However, while the benefits of Snapdragon processors for devices running Windows in S mode are compelling, there are also several drawbacks to consider.
 These Snapdragon limitations include:

-- Lack of drivers: Drivers for hardware, peripherals, games, and applications must be developed and deployed specifically for a platform running a Snapdragon processor in combination with Windows 10 S. While there are many benefits available with such devices, they are still part of a niche market, and drivers may not always be readily available.
+Drivers for hardware, peripherals, games and applications must be developed and deployed specifically for a platform running a Snapdragon processor in combination with Windows in S mode.
+While there are many benefits available with such devices, they are still part of a niche market and drivers may not always be readily available.

-- Emulation: It is important to note that 32-bit (x86) applications running on Snapdragon processors under Windows 10 S operate in emulation mode.
+It is important to note that 32-bit (x86) applications running on Snapdragon processors under Windows in S mode operate in emulation mode.
 This extra layer of processing could have a detrimental effect on general performance.

-- Lack of support: Some graphic-intensive applications, in particular certain games, may not run on Snapdragon processors at all because the 32-bit (x86) emulator does not support specific drivers and other graphical protocols that operate as extensions of the Windows 10 S operating system.
+Some graphic-intensive applications, in particular certain games, may not run on Snapdragon processors at all because the 32-bit (x86) emulator does not support specific drivers and other graphical protocols that operate as extensions of the Windows in S mode operating system.